erlang/otp/lib/ssl/doc/guides/ssl_distribution.md

 ## verify_fun Configuration Example

-The `verify_fun` option creates a reference to the implementing function since the configuratin is evaluated as an Erlang term.
+The `verify_fun` option creates a reference to the implementing function since the configuration is evaluated as an Erlang term.
 In an example file for use with `-ssl_dist_optfile`: